As a blogger it is now important that disclosures are made for all applicable interests, and here is my attempt.

 For my material that ends up on the commercial sites listed above, each site manages their comment process to their standards and requirements.
 I have no control over that process.

-I have been provided a number of complimentary TrainSignal instructional materials.
+I have been provided a number of complimentary Pluralsight (TrainSignal) instructional materials, including complimentary vExpert access to their online training offerings.
 Some I have handed on to others, one even as a VMworld Europe 2010 contest.

-As a vExpert (2011 and 2012) I have also been granted a series of limited time NFR licenses for various VMware products and services.
+As a vExpert have also been granted a series of limited time NFR licenses for various VMware products and services.

 I have received a complimentary copy of Mike Lavericks Administering VMware Site Recovery Manager 5.0 book from Pearson/VMware Press, as well as Automating vSphere with VMware vCenter Orchestrator by Cody Bunch.